quantum-kite/kite/docs/documentation/disorder.md

 KITE's disorder implementation — general-purpose and user-friendly — is one of its main features.
-The inclusion of disorder in a given system follows a simple recipe: the user specifies one or more _disorder patterns___ in the [Python interface][kite-script] together with the desired disorder statistics.
+The inclusion of disorder in a given system follows a simple recipe: the user specifies one or more _disorder patterns_ in the [Python interface][kite-script] together with the desired disorder statistics.
 This information is passed on to [KITEx] and used to perform the required modifications of on-site energies and hopping terms across the whole lattice _on-the-fly_.

 !!!
 Info

-         _disorder patterns are local modifications of the Hamiltonian that can be constricted to one unit cell or can connect neighboring unit cells_.
+    Disorder patterns are local modifications of the Hamiltonian that can be constricted to one unit cell or can connect neighboring unit cells.

 KITE handles both standard uncorrelated disorder (e.g., random on-site energies) and realistic